VICIWUOHA/AWS_File_Trans_Lamda_S3_SNS/README.md

 #### **Date : 28/08/2022**
 &nbsp;
 ## **Project Architecture**
 - The Workflow of this project is shown below depicting how the following [AWS solutions](https://aws.amazon.com/) are used and can aid your **data engineering** processes.
-AWS provides cloud serveless compute solutions like [Lambda](https://aws.amazon.com/lambda/) & [Glue](https://aws.amazon.com/glue/) alongside storage services like **s3** - ([Simple Storage Service](https://aws.amazon.com/s3/)) alongside an array of pay-as-you-go services which are cheap and affordable.
+AWS provides cloud serveless compute solutions like [Lambda](https://aws.amazon.com/lambda/) & [Glue](https://aws.amazon.com/glue/), storage services like **s3** - ([Simple Storage Service](https://aws.amazon.com/s3/)) alongside an array of pay-as-you-go services which are cheap and affordable.
 &nbsp;

 ![Project Workflow](AWS_Lambda_S3_by_viciwuoha.png)